 6 Must-Do Practices to Be a Millionaire at a Young(er) Age

 You don’t have to be the next Mark Zuckerberg or CEO of Apple to reach millionaire status.
-In fact, we’re seeing the “millionaire next door” mindset pushing more people into this status at retirement, but it’s still taking a lifetime to reach this goal.
+We’re seeing the “millionaire next door” mindset pushing more people into this status at retirement, but it’s still taking a lifetime to reach this goal.
 What if we told you that you could do it sooner?
 Maybe even as soon as your 30’s?
-Combine some ambition and perseverance with smart financial decisions and you could have what it takes to be a millionaire… before retirement.
+Combine some ambition and perseverance with smart financial decisions, and you could have what it takes to be a millionaire… before retirement.

 The road to prosperity is paved with good business strategies and responsible financial choices.
 Check out these simple but powerful practices you can apply to your day-to-day life that may help increase your wealth enough to reach that seven-figure mark.

-Find an opportunity where you have the ability to increase your income.
+Find an opportunity where you can increase your income.
 Making more money is easier said than done, but if you can find several ways to rake in some extra cash it can help you grow your net worth more quickly.
 In a five-year study of self-made millionaires, author Thomas Corley found that most of them had three or more streams of income.